arton0306/Configure/note/systemverilog.md

 ### 2-state / 4-state (2017 6.11)
 *  2-state: bit, byte, shortint, int, longint
 *  4-state: logic, reg, integer, time
+*  When a 4-state value is automatically converted to a 2-state value, any unknown or high-impedance bits shall be converted to zeros.
+(2017 6.11.2)

 ### default value
 *  4-state integral: 'X